millisom/YouTrack-Guide/Guide.md

 ## 4. Supporting Information
 ### 4.1 GitHub Integration
-You can also link your GitHub repository to the project to do commits through YouTrack.
-To do this go to the project settings and click on VCS.
+You can connect your GitHub repository to the project to make commits in YouTrack.
+Just go to the project settings and click on VCS.
 ![alt text](/pics/4.1VSCIntegration.png)
 Now on "New VCS integration..." button you can link your GitHub repository.
 So after that you can do a commit if you double click on a card and then click add commit.
 ![alt text](/pics/4.1VSCIntegration2.png)